 Renewing your current policy or securing a new policy on or before your expiration date is essential.
 If you don’t secure a new policy or renew by this date, you will experience a gap in coverage.
 Not having the insurance coverage you need can be incredibly damaging, even if your coverage gap lasts for only a few days.
 For example, if you fail to renew your home insurance policy or secure a replacement policy by your current policy’s expiration date, your home will be without coverage until you secure a new policy.
 If an event that occurs during this time causes damage to your home or exposes you to liability, you won’t have an insurance policy to cover the associated expenses.
 Instead, you will be forced to pay these expenses on your own.
 Depending on the nature of the incident, you may experience significant financial distress.
 For this reason, reviewing your policy in a timely manner and making sure that you have no coverage gap is highly recommended.

 If you have one or more insurance policies through Marine Agency, you will receive notice from us when it is time to renew your policy.
 You will also receive your renewal binder bill, or renewal invoice, at this time.
 Review this document carefully to make sure that the specifics of the coverage and the required premium are satisfactory.
-If you are happy with the terms of the renewal, you can renew your policy online at https://marineagency.com/resources/renew/.
+If you are happy with the terms of the renewal, you can easily renew with electronic signatures and payment.
 Simply follow the prompts on the screen and your policy will be renewed.
 You can also renew your policy by contacting your Marine Agency insurance agent directly.

 If you are not satisfied with the terms of your renewal, or if you would like to make changes, contact your Marine Agency insurance agent to discuss the issue.
 Your agent will be happy to discuss the policy with you and help you find coverage that meets your needs more effectively.